enze-chen/enze-chen.github.io/index.markdown

 <!--
-* 2023/05: I present our work in MSE 104L on "Inquiry-based labs to promote science communication, creative expression, and student engagement" at the inaugural [UC Berkeley Teaching and Learning Conference](https://teaching.berkeley.edu/teaching-learning-conference-2023){:target="_blank"}.
+v* 2023/05: I present our work in MSE 104L on "Inquiry-based labs to promote science communication, creative expression, and student engagement" at the inaugural [UC Berkeley Teaching and Learning Conference](https://teaching.berkeley.edu/teaching-learning-conference-2023){:target="_blank"}.
 [[slides](https://docs.google.com/presentation/d/1jsth7bUhRgHzOFCAJ6dzEeunJbTc2FXlP3T2UCGTWhU/edit?usp=sharing){:target="_blank"}]
 * 2023/04: I volunteer as a symposium assistant at the [2023 MRS Spring Meeting](https://www.mrs.org/meetings-events/spring-meetings-exhibits/2023-mrs-spring-meeting/){:target="_blank"} and got to see a lot of interesting science, some done by my friends!
 [Some thoughts...]({% post_url 2023-04-19-mrsvolunteering %})